vmware-tanzu/velero/docs/restic.md

 You're now ready to use Ark with restic.

-## Backing Up
+## Back up

-1. Run the following for each pod containing a volume that you'd like to back up using restic:
+1. Run the following for each pod that contains a volume to back up:

     ```bash
     kubectl -n YOUR_POD_NAMESPACE annotate pod/YOUR_POD_NAME backup.ark.heptio.com/backup-volumes=YOUR_VOLUME_NAME_1,YOUR_VOLUME_NAME_2,...
     ```

-    The volume names specified in the annotation should be the names of the volumes within the pod spec.
+    where the volume names are the names of the volumes in the pod spec.

     For example, for the following pod: